FAQ

 What happens if the rules on temporary employment are violated?

-Both the temporary employment agency and the hirer may be subject to sanctions such as fines if the regulations on temporary employment are violated.
-In addition, claims for damages or additional wages incurred by the temporary workers can be asserted against the hirer.
+Both the hirer and the lender may be subject to sanctions such as fines if the regulations on temporary employment are violated.
+In addition, claims for damages or back wages incurred by temporary workers can be asserted against the hirer.
 More info >>>